Web 2.0 Logo

 The interpersonal computing aspects of Web 2.0 are most commonly associated with the development of wikis, blogs, social networking sites, and viral video sites.
 Wikis are websites that allow visitors to easily add, remove and edit content, hence enabling the collaborative authorship of comprehensive documents (as opposed to single-authored information resources that usually languish all alone on the web).
 The best example of a wiki is the multi-lingual, web-based encyclopaedia Wikipedia, and which currently includes over two million articles.

 A blog -- or "web log" -- is a chronological, journal-style website which its author (or "blogger") maintains like an online diary.
-There are now a whole host of websites that enable anybody to start their own blog, such as Blogger or Blog.co.uk.
-Interest is now also growing in "microblogging", as available on Twitter, and which is based on blog entries no more than 140 characters in length, and which can be access from both the web and a mobile phone.
+There are now a whole host of websites that enable anybody to start their own blog, such as WordPress or Blogger.
+You can also "microblog" using Twitter, where each blog entry is no more than 140 characters in length.
 There is even a special blog search engine called Technorati, and which currently tracks over 100 million blogs.

 Social networking sites (SNS) enable people to build social networks online.
 Groups established within such communities are usually fostered around existing friendships, interests, teams and activities, and facilitated by online tools for sending individual messages, file sharing (particularly photo sharing), discussion forums, and online chat.
-The most popular social networking sites are MySpace, Facebook and Bebo.
+The most popular social networking sites is Facebook with over half a billion users.
 You can find a great list of the top 20 social networking sites here.

 Related to social networking is social bookmarking.
 This is offered by sites including del.icio.us, Reddit, Digg, Facebook, StumbleUpon and Kaboodle, and allows people to save links to web pages that they want to remember and to share, and with tags and a variety of other tools being available for bookmark organization.